PNM Resources (NYSE:PNM) Releases FY 2023 Earnings Guidance

 PNM Resources (NYSE:PNM – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $2.60-$2.75 for the period, compared to the consensus estimate of $2.67.
 The company issued revenue guidance of -.
 PNM Resources also updated its FY 2022 guidance to $2.50-$2.60 EPS.

-Separately, Mizuho reduced their target price on PNM Resources from $52.00 to $51.00 and set a buy rating on the stock in a report on Wednesday, September 7th.
+Separately, Mizuho decreased their price objective on shares of PNM Resources from $52.00 to $51.00 and set a buy rating for the company in a research note on Wednesday, September 7th.

 PNM Resources Stock Performance

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, August 31st.
-Investors of record on Wednesday, August 17th were given a $0.347 dividend.
-This represents a $1.39 annualized dividend and a yield of 2.92%.
-The ex-dividend date of this dividend was Tuesday, August 16th.
-PNM Resources’s dividend payout ratio is currently 76.37%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, November 10th.
+Shareholders of record on Thursday, October 27th will be given a dividend of $0.347 per share.
+The ex-dividend date is Wednesday, October 26th.
+This represents a $1.39 annualized dividend and a yield of 2.95%.
+PNM Resources’s payout ratio is currently 76.37%.

 PNM Resources, Inc, through its subsidiaries, provides electricity and electric services in the United States.
 It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
 The PNM segment engages in the generation, transmission, and distribution of electricity.